syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ## Launching the SfListView inside StackLayout

-When the SfListView is loaded inside StackLayout, set the `HorizontalOptions` and `VerticalOptions` as `LayoutOptions.FillAndExpand`.
-Because StackLayout positions the child element one after other either horizontally or vertically based on the orientation of StackLayout.
-The size of StackLayout depends on how the HorizontalOptions and VerticalOptions properties are set.
-By default, StackLayout use the entire screen.
+When you load SfListView inside the StackLayout, you should set the `HorizontalOptions` and `VerticalOptions` of the StackLayout as `LayoutOptions.FillAndExpand`.
+Because, the StackLayout positions the child element one after the other, either horizontally or vertically based on the orientation of StackLayout.
+The size of the StackLayout depends on how the HorizontalOptions and VerticalOptions properties are set, but by default, the StackLayout will try to use the entire screen.

 {% highlight xaml %}
 <StackLayout VerticalOptions="FillAndExpand" HorizontalOptions="FillAndExpand">